Greatest Olympic Athlete of All Time

 - The International Olympic Committee named Carl Lewis "Sportsman of the Century," in November 1999.

-- See our poll on Who is the Greatest Olympian (Summer) of All Time? which has Phelps currently leading.
+- See our poll on Who is the Greatest Olympian (Summer) of All Time? which has Phelps currently with a clear lead from Steve Redgrave and Jesse Owens and Carl Lewis.

 Greatest Olympic Athlete?